ly49nkallo/Automatic-differentiation-project/README.md

     $ `pip install matplotlib numpy tqdm datasets`

-3. In order to run the MNIST model, run
+3. In order to run the MNIST model, navigate to this directory and run

     $ `python mnist_nn.py`